energy-modelling-toolkit/Dispa-SET/Docs/data.rst

      - Yes
    * - ReserveParticipation
      - String List
-     - Technologies participating to the secondary reserves
+     - List of conventional/storage unit technologies participating in secondary reserves.
      - Reserve Parameters
      - No
      - Yes
    * - ReserveParticipation_CHP
      - String List
-     - CHP Technologies participating to the secondary reserves
+     - List of CHP unit technologies participating in secondary reserves.
      - Reserve Parameters
      - No
      - No
+   * - ReservoirLevelFinal
+     - Numerical
+     - Target final reservoir level as a fraction of capacity (0 to 1).
+Used if InitialFinalReservoirLevel=1 and ReservoirLevels file is not provided.
+     - Hydro Parameters
+     - Yes
+     - No
+   * - ReservoirLevelInitial
+     - Numerical
+     - Target initial reservoir level as a fraction of capacity (0 to 1).
+Used if InitialFinalReservoirLevel=1 and ReservoirLevels file is not provided.
+     - Hydro Parameters
+     - Yes
+     - No
    * - ReservoirLevels
      - File path
-     - Time series of the reservoir levels.
-Used as minimum target at the end of each rolling horizon optimization
+     - Time series of target reservoir levels (fraction of capacity).
+Used as minimum target at the end of each rolling horizon optimization if InitialFinalReservoirLevel=1.
+Path relative to Database directory or absolute.
      - Hydro Parameters
      - No
      - No
    * - ReservoirScaledInflows
      - File path
-     - Inflows to the hydro units.
-Expressed in MWh of water per MW of turbine capacity
+     - Natural inflows to hydro reservoirs, scaled by turbine capacity (MWh of inflow per hour / MW of turbine capacity).
+Path relative to Database directory or absolute.
+Use '##' for unit placeholder.
      - Hydro Parameters
      - No
      - No
    * - SectorXDemand
      - File path
-     - Demand time series for each boundary sector
+     - Demand time series for each boundary sector.
+Path relative to Database directory or absolute.
      - Sector Coupling
      - No
      - No
    * - SectorXFlexibleDemand
      - File path
-     - Flexible demand time series for each boundary sector
+     - Flexible demand time series for each boundary sector.
+Path relative to Database directory or absolute.
      - Sector Coupling
      - No
      - No
    * - SectorXFlexibleSupply
      - File path
-     - Flexible (or volume-based) supply to a boundary sector
+     - Flexible (or volume-based) supply to a boundary sector.
+Path relative to Database directory or absolute.
      - Sector Coupling
      - No
      - No
    * - SectorXFloodControl
      - File path
-     - Level of the storage in the boundary sector before floodcontrol is activated
+     - Level of the storage in the boundary sector before flood control is activated.
+Path relative to Database directory or absolute.
      - Sector Coupling
      - No
      - No
    * - SectorXReservoirLevels
      - File path
-     - Time series with the state of the charge of the storage for each boundary sectors
+     - Time series with the state of charge of the storage for each boundary sector.
+Path relative to Database directory or absolute.
      - Sector Coupling
      - No
      - No
    * - ShareOfFlexibleDemand
      - File path
-     - Fraction of the demand that can be time-shifted
+     - Fraction of the demand that can be time-shifted (used with DemandFlexibility).
+Can be a file path (time series per zone) or a single value if default is used.
      - Time Series Data
      - Yes
      - No
+   * - ShareOfQuickStartUnits
+     - Numerical
+     - Share of units considered "quick start" for reserve calculations or other rules.
+     - Reserve Parameters
+     - Yes
+     - No
    * - SimulationDirectory
      - File path
-     - Folder where the data and the resolution model are copied before solving
+     - Folder where the temporary simulation data and model files are copied before solving.
+Path relative to project root or absolute.
      - General
      - No
      - Yes
    * - SimulationTimeStep
      - Numerical
-     - Time step of the simulation in hours
+     - Time step resolution of the optimization model, in hours (e.g., 1.0).
+Should be >= DataTimeStep.
      - General
      - No
      - Yes
    * - SimulationType
-     - Standard/LP/LP clustered/Integer clusteringx/No clustering
+     - LP/LP clustered/Integer clustering/Standard/No clustering
-     - Formulation of the problem and level of complexity
+     - Formulation of the optimization problem (Mixed Integer Linear Program, Linear Program, variations with clustering).
      - General
      - No
      - Yes
    * - StartDate
-     - Date tuple
+     - Date tuple (YYYY, M, D, H, MIN, S)
-     - Starting date of the simulation (must correspond to the data)
+     - Starting date and time of the simulation period.
+Must match the start of the input time series data.
      - General
      - No
      - Yes
    * - StopDate
-     - Date tuple
+     - Date tuple (YYYY, M, D, H, MIN, S)
-     - Stopping date of the simulation (must correspond to the data)
+     - Stopping date and time of the simulation period.
+Must match the end of the input time series data.
      - General
      - No
      - Yes
    * - StorageAlertLevels
      - File path
-     - Time series with the alert levels for each storage unit
+     - Time series with the alert levels (e.g., minimum operational level as fraction of capacity) for each storage unit.
+Path relative to Database directory or absolute.
      - Hydro Parameters
      - No
      - No
    * - StorageFloodControl
      - File path
-     - Time series with the flood control levels for each storage unit
+     - Time series with the flood control levels (e.g., maximum operational level as fraction of capacity) for each storage unit.
+Path relative to Database directory or absolute.
      - Hydro Parameters
      - No
      - No
    * - SystemGainLimit
-     - Numerical
-     - ???
+     - File path
+     - Limit on system gain (related to frequency control/reserves).
+Can be a file path or a single value if default is used.
      - Reserve Parameters
+     - Yes
      - No
-     - No
    * - TransmissionGridType
      - NTC/DC-Power Flow
-     - Optimal power flow computation
+     - Method for modeling the transmission grid constraints (Net Transfer Capacity or DC Power Flow approximation using PTDF matrix).
      - Spatial Data
      - No
      - No
+   * - ValueOfLostLoad
+     - Numerical
+     - Value of Lost Load (VOLL) in EUR/MWh, used for economic calculations or potentially as an alternative to CostLoadShedding.
+     - Cost and Fuel Price
+     - Yes
+     - No
+   * - WaterValue
+     - Numerical
+     - Shadow price or value of water stored in reservoirs (EUR/MWh), used in hydro scheduling or as an opportunity cost.
+     - Hydro Parameters
+     - Yes
+     - No
+   * - modifiers.Demand
+     - Numerical
+     - Multiplier applied to the demand time series (e.g., 1.1 for +10%).
+     - Data Adjustment
+     - No
+     - No
+   * - modifiers.Solar
+     - Numerical
+     - Multiplier applied to the solar availability factors.
+     - Data Adjustment
+     - No
+     - No
+   * - modifiers.Storage
+     - Numerical
+     - Multiplier applied to storage capacities.
+     - Data Adjustment
+     - No
+     - No
+   * - modifiers.Wind
+     - Numerical
+     - Multiplier applied to the wind availability factors.
+     - Data Adjustment
+     - No
+     - No
    * - mts_zones
      - String List
-     - List of zones to be used for the mts optimization
+     - List of zones included in the mid-term hydro scheduling optimization.
+Must be a subset of 'zones'.
      - Zones
      - No
      - Yes
    * - zones
      - String List
-     - List of power zones to be used for the mts optimization
+     - List of all power zones included in the simulation.
      - Zones
      - No
      - Yes